 Downsides to pebble mosaic shower floors

-First, pebble mosaics can be pricey — $15/ft2 is a good starting price guesstimate unless you’re fine with mosaic mats that don’t fit together very well.
+First, pebble mosaics can be pricey since $20-ft2 is a good guesstimate for even the least expensive mosaic mats that will fit together at least reasonably well.

-Second, the stone pebbles almost always need to be treated with a good penetrating sealer before grouting to prevent the grout from discoloring the stone colors — which adds an extra install step and therefore a bit of added expense.
+Second, any natural stone tile will need to be treated with a good penetrating sealer before grouting to prevent the grout from sticking to the stone’s surface or discoloring the stone colors.
+This adds an extra install step and therefore a bit of added expense.

-But third and most important to think about beforehand, specific brands and styles of stone pebble mosaic mats can be very difficult or sometimes even impossible to install with a completely seamless finish.
+Third and most important to think about beforehand, specific brands and styles of stone pebble mosaic mats can be difficult or sometimes even impossible to install with a completely seamless finish.

 Seriously, consider your tolerance for seamy-ness!

 Some stone pebble mosaic mats are engineered so that any side of a mat can (ideally) match up seamlessly with any side of any other mat.
-Although this never happens in reality, it at least provides a lot more flexibility for matching mats together to minimize the appearance of seams.
+This gives some flexibility for matching mats together to minimize the appearance of seams.
 If each mat can be rotated 90, 180, or 270 degrees, then you have lots of options for (ideally) seamless matching.

-In general, more expensive stone pebble mosaics are better engineered and manufactured with higher quality control.
+In general, more expensive stone pebble mosaics are usually better engineered and manufactured with higher quality controls.
 As a result, the more expensive mosaics will generally fit together better and therefore show fewer seams when installed and grouted.

 So, if you’re on a budget and can live with seeing some seams in your shower floor, then go ahead and shop for discount stone pebble mosaic options.
-However, if you’ve got some OCD tendencies or are wanting to use a really contrasting grout color for your shower floor, then budget ~$25/ft2 for your shower floor tile.
+However, if you’ve got some OCD tendencies or are wanting to use a really contrasting grout color for your shower floor, then budget ~$30-ft2 as the minimum for your stone mosaic floor tile cost.

 Here are some examples

-If you’re wondering just how much of a seami-ness tradeoff we’re talking about, then here are a few example pics.
+If you’re wondering just how much of a seamy-ness tradeoff we’re talking about, then here are a few example pics.

 This second picture shows a custom shower install that I did.
 The seams between the stone pebble mosaic mats are pretty much invisible, but it took a lot of extra time futzing with the tile sheets and setting some of the pebbles individually to puzzle them all together for this near-seamless result: